-Old Town, the best area to place in Valencia
+Old Town, the best area to stay in Valencia for first time visitors

 There are numerous theatres and cinemas in the area, though beware as the majority of shows and films are in Spanish.
 If you love festivals then the best time to come is in March, when the world famous ‘Fallas’ festival is on and this is where locals build huge paper mache models in each of the neighbourhoods on the road and are then burnt down.
 This is all to do with the tradition of old city carpenters, who would burn useless utensils in the streets and squares.